Joy-less/Embers/README.md

 - Easy to embed, sandbox, and control in your C# application or game.
 - Source code is easy to understand, with everything in one place.
 - Each interpreter can have multiple scripts which can each run on their own thread and communicate.
-- Full compatibility with Unity and Godot.
+- Full compatibility with Godot and Unity.
 - Some obsolete functionality, such as numbers starting with 0 being octal integers, is omitted.
 - A great mascot.

 ## Drawbacks
-- Less optimised than Ruby.
+- Less performant than Ruby.
 Benchmarks suggest it is several times slower.
 - Does not have 100% compatibility with Ruby syntax and functionality.

 ## Note